Providing a Strategic Vision for Improving Patient Safety

 - Restoration of joy and meaning in work and ensuring the safety of the health care workforce

 Fulfilling the objectives embodied in these concepts is critical to moving the patient safety agenda forward.
-Between 2010 and 2015, the LLI published five reports in its series analyzing these concepts and recommending actions, and in 2016 issued Transforming Health Care: A Compendium of Reports from the National Patient Safety Foundation's Lucian Leape Institute.
+Between 2010 and 2015, the LLI published five reports in its series analyzing these concepts and recommending actions, and in 2016 issued Transforming Health Care: A Compendium of Reports from the NPSF Lucian Leape Institute.
 This compendium brings together the executive summaries, recommendations, and action checklists from the five reports.
 It is a call to action for health care leaders to inform their discussions, set work priorities, and make what may sometimes be difficult decisions in order to make greater progress toward safer care.